City , State

-An intervention is a structured conversation between loved ones and an addict, often supervised by an intervention specialist.
+An intervention is a structured conversation between loved ones and an individual struggling with a Substance Use Disorder (SUD), often supervised by an intervention specialist.

-Successful interventions can help loved ones of an addict express their feelings constructively.
+Successful interventions can help loved ones express their feelings constructively.

 If simply talking to the person with the problem doesn’t work, a group intervention is an effective next step.
-Interventions also show addicts how their actions affect those they care about.
+Interventions also help show those with SUDs how their actions affect those they care about.
 The goal is to help the person struggling get into addiction recovery and rehabilitation.